eightyfive/eth-battleship/README.md

 ```
 ### `.env` file

 Opposite to common practice, I *did commit* an `.env` file to the repository.
-This is for convenience for the testers, and most importantly because it is needed in order for babel/node to compile the JS app properly.
+This is for convenience (so one does not have to create the file after cloning), and most importantly because it is required for babel/node to compile successfully the JS app.

-This makes sure we can use `import` paths relative to the project root.
-And avoid node [relative paths hell](https://www.coreycleary.me/escaping-relative-path-hell/).
+This allowed me to use `import` paths relative to the project root and avoid [node relative paths hell](https://www.coreycleary.me/escaping-relative-path-hell/).

 ### Run